Experience-Monks/math-as-code/README.md

 ## common sets

-You may see some some large stylized letters among equations.
-These are commonly used to describe sets.
+You may see some some large [Blackboard](https://en.wikipedia.org/wiki/Blackboard_bold) letters among equations.
+Often, these are used to describe sets.

 For example, we might describe *k* to be an [element of](#element) the set `ℝ`.